 - 1 teaspoon cinnamon

 Preheat oven to 350 degrees.
-Mix dry ingredients, except blueberries, together in a large bowl and stir until will mixed.
+Mix dry ingredients, except blueberries, together in a large bowl and stir until well mixed.
 Set aside.

 In a smaller bowl, mix together warm milk, almond butter, and maple syrup until smooth and uniform.